 Just enough boards, but they need to be trimmed up.

 I trimmed them to fit.
 I also ripped the tongue off of one board and the groove off of another.
-I used these two boards for the far left and far right boards.
+Those boards were used for the far left and far right boards.
 While looking at my shadow box from the front, I wanted the “seams” to look uniform.
 In other words, had I only ripped one of the boards, say on the far left … that last board would have been very narrow in width.

 Dry fit to make sure everything is looking okay and fitting okay.